sonburn/symbol-instance-renamer/README.md

 # Contact

-<a class="twitter-follow-button" href="https://twitter.com/sonburn">Follow @sonburn</a>
+Find me on Twitter <a class="twitter-follow-button" href="https://twitter.com/sonburn">@sonburn</a>

 # Support

-If you find this plugin helpful, consider shouting me ☕️ via <a href="https://www.paypal.me/sonburn">PayPal</a>.
+If you find this plugin helpful, or would like to support my plugins in general, buy me ☕️ via <a href="https://www.paypal.me/sonburn">PayPal</a>.

 # License